-Without planning and focused attention paid to the fundamental business requirements and goals of your company we can’t very well expect to launch a successful web-based application, site, or service.
-We spend just as much time looking at your overall business goals as we do on non-functional requirements like the site’s security, scalability and management.
+Without planning and focused attention, paid to the fundamental business requirements and goals of your company, it is impossible to launch a successful web-based application, site, or service.
+Our web designers spend just as much time looking at your overall business goals as we do on non-functional requirements like the site’s security, scalability and management.

 This process is handled through a series of question and answer periods (I’ll take five year plans for $500 Alex), determining appropriate goals and how you see those goals being met.
 Increased traffic?
 Increased sales?
 Increased production?
 Increased chatter?
 Where do you want to see improvements and how will you sleep at night knowing that the money you’ve spent is worth it?

 Of course, business goals are only part of the equation.
 We want to look at even more of the big picture and that picture almost always includes – your nemesis of course.
 Every business has one.
 Sure, they aren’t all as bad-ass as the Joker, but it’s nice to know what tricks they have up their sleeves and whether you need to stock up on kryptonite or fight them with good old fashion brawn and brains.